hpides/Request-Generator/README.md

 ## A note on logging
 The default logging level is "info".
 It will provide a lot of output which will slow the application down.
 Feel free to overwrite "logging.level.root=info" in application.properties with "warn" or "error".
 Also, the logging level can be set at run time via the argument "--logging.level.root="error"".
 Output of times will happen at the error level.
+Also, all other Spring Boot arguments should work as expected.

 ## A note on distributed usage
 To use the distribution feature, connect as many nodes as you like to the same broker.